Then Jesus said, “Come to me, all of you who are weary and carry heavy burdens, and I will give you rest. “

 -Matthew 11:28 NLT

+It is time to start using your personal and sick days, teachers.
 Earlier this week I was knocked down by a fever and cold, which was probably circulating around my school and family for a few weeks.
-I had been doing a pretty good job of eating well, getting enough sleep and exercise.
+I had been doing a pretty good job of eating well, getting enough sleep, and exercise.
 Despite my best efforts using remedies for a cold, I was in for about 7-10 days of this business until I felt better.
-We had a snow day on Monday, which was great for me so I could take it easy at home, sort of.
-When you have toddlers at home they always want to play!
 By Monday night, I was in full-on sickness with a fever and I knew if I went into school tomorrow I would be miserable.
 I thought about just toughing it out, but after my wife convinced me to stay home and I finished my emails and lesson plans for the next day, I felt better going to sleep that night.

 Some of us have pretty demanding jobs whether it be in education, healthcare, public service, etc. that take a toll on our body physically, and emotionally.
 I also feel that if you have personal days and you want to take one then you certainly should.
 You should not have to feel bad about taking a personal day off of work.
 A day or so every once in a while could be exactly what you need to recharge and do something fun by yourself or with your family.
 Some folks like to go on field trips with their kids, go on a date with their spouse, enjoy nature, or get a few things done around the house.
 If you are thinking about a personal day here in the near future, you want to make sure you are considerate of your colleagues and your employer.